felixlopz/hubrise-test-task/content/docs/en/connections.md

 For more information, see [Understanding Logs in HubRise](/docs/hubrise-logs).
 For a complete reference on the HubRise API, see the [HubRise API Reference page](/developers/api/general-concepts).

-[comment]: # 'Understanding Logs in HubRise link not working'
+[comment]: # "Understanding Logs in HubRise link not working"

 <video controls title="Log details">
   <source src="../images/013-en-connections-view-logs.webm" type="video/webm"/>